-Truth & Reconciliation
+Truth and Reconciliation

-Building relationships of trust among Indigenous employees, clients and communities.
+Building relationships of trust among Indigenous employees, clients, and communities.

 Our collective imperative